lali-Projects/Kung_Fu_Chess/README.md

 .\build\server.exe
 ```

+When `KFC_DATABASE_TYPE` is omitted, the native server uses SQLite and stores data in `kungfu_chess.db`.
 Keep the server running while clients are connected.
+Do not run Docker Compose at the same time because both modes use port `8080`.

 ---

-## Run the First Client
+### Run the First Client

 Open a second PowerShell / terminal window: